 A significant portion of our operating expenses are incurred outside the United States.
 These expenses are denominated in foreign currencies and are subject to fluctuations due to changes in foreign currency exchange rates, particularly changes in the Euro and Canadian dollar and, to a lesser extent, the British Pound.
-For example, the vote in the United Kingdom in June 2016 to leave the European Union resulted in significant fluctuations in the exchange rate of the British Pound.
+For example, the vote in the United Kingdom in June 2016 to leave the European Union has resulted in significant and unpredictable fluctuations in the exchange rate of the British Pound and may continue to negatively affect our sales in Europe.
 While we are not currently engaged in material hedging activities, we have been hedging currency exposures relating to certain balance sheet accounts and, if we stop hedging against any of these risks or if our attempts to hedge against these currency exposures are not successful, our financial condition and results of operations could be adversely affected.
 In addition, our sales contracts are primarily denominated in U.S. dollars and therefore, while substantially all of our revenue is not subject to foreign currency risk, it does not serve as a hedge to our foreign currency-denominated operating expenses.
 In addition, a strengthening of the U.S. dollar could increase the real cost of our products to our customers outside of the United States, which could also adversely affect our financial condition and results of operations.